holepunchto/hypercore/README.md

 // Read the full core
 const fullStream = core.createByteStream()

-// Read from byte 3 to 50
-const partialStream = core.createByteStream({ byteOffset: 3, byteLength: 50 })
+// Read from byte 3, and from there read 50 bytes const partialStream = core.createByteStream({ byteOffset: 3, byteLength: 50 })

 // Consume it as an async iterator